 A few years after opening, Lure realized its burger was a pretty big deal, so they opened up this burger-focused restaurant and “winepub” up the street.
 It’s an enjoyable spot overall and the burger really is great.

-As you’ve gathered by now, Soho is full of old school hangs and some new classics.
+As you’ve gathered by now, Soho is full of old-school hangs and some new classics.
 But what about when you suddenly find yourself with a crew of eight people looking to party, less than two days from now, without spending too much money?
 That’s where Galli comes in.
 Not only can you actually get a reservation for a big group on OpenTable, but you’ll actually have a good time once you get there.

 Balthazar is still a scene – though a different kind than the one you would’ve found 15 years ago when this was the hottest restaurant around.
 Today, most people in Balthazar appear to have at least three passports, which makes for some entertaining people-watching.
 Still, it’s a classic.

 Another Keith McNally restaurant, Lucky Strike is actually even older than Balthazar – it’s been open on Grand Street since 1989.
-It’s maintained a much more local feel, and though the food is good but not amazing, the vibes and extra large cocktails make it an overall excellent hang.
+It’s maintained a much more local feel, and though the food is good but not amazing, the atmosphere and extra large cocktails make it an overall excellent hang.

 Yet another neighborhood classic unchanged by current trends, come to Aquagrill primarily for the excellent oyster selection and to find the neighborhood’s over-60 population.

 You know what is very easy to find in Soho?
 A great steak frites in a dark, sexy room.
 You know what is less easy to find in Soho?
-Cheap, vaguely healthy food.
+Affordable, vaguely healthy food.
 That’s what you get at Mooncake, which serves what they call “Asian comfort food.”
 We hit the tiny diner space mostly for takeout, but you can eat-in as well.

 Jack’s Wife Freda serves an important purpose in Soho, and that purpose is an easy lunch or very casual dinner.
 There aren’t a ton of restaurants suitable for that as you go westward.
+Just know you will encounter a mob scene if you’re trying to eat here at brunch.

 This tiny shop on Sullivan Street makes some of the world’s best Italian sandwiches.
 Fresh ingredients, fresh bread, and surly people behind the counter.
-What more do you want in life?